isis-group/vast/documentation/source/openingimages.rst

 If you do not see the advanced section you can make it visible by clicking the check box button (**1**).

+The type (**2**) denotes how vast interpretes the image it is going to load.
+Th choices are:

+* structural image
+   vast interpretes the image as a simple structural image.
+If not modified, the standard colortable will be used.

+* zmap
+   vast interpretes the image as a statistical image.
+If not modified, the standard zmap-colortable will be used.
+Furthermore, vast will switch to a :doc:`zmap-mode <zmap>`.

+The readformat (**3**) tells vast which plugin it should use to load a file.
+Usually vast regognizes the file format by the filenames suffix (e.g. .nii for Nifti files).
+Sometimes it can happen that this suffix is missing (e.g. some DICOM files lack of this suffix).
+So vast is not able to automatically detect the plugin it should use to load the file.
+In these cases the user has to specify manually which file format the image is supposed to be.

+**WARNING:** dialect (**4**) is not implemented yet

+| The options (**5**) and (**6**) will only be showed if you already have loaded an image(s) to vast.
+| If the option *Open in new widget* (**5**) is selected vast will create a new widget-ensemble [#f2]_ and insert the image into this widget-ensemble.
+| If the option *Insert in existing widget*  (**6**) is selected vast will insert into the top widget-ensemble [#f2]_.

 .. [#f1] You can mix any file formats vast is capable of reading.
 .. [#f2] A widget-ensemble is simply a set of 3 widgets (axial, sagittal and coronal).